 Conclusion: Rural Area Internet

-Working from home is becoming more and more popular—and for good reason.
-It offers a lot of advantages over traditional office work, like increased flexibility and decreased commute times.
+Working from home is becoming more popular—and for good reason.
+It offers more advantages over traditional office work, like increased flexibility and decreased commute times.
 But what about those of us who live in rural areas?

 Can we work from home with the internet in rural areas, too?
 The answer is a resounding yes.
 As long as you have a decent internet connection, you can work from home in a rural area.